Ares Teixidó: Career at Mediaset

 In September 2009, she moved to national television as a reporter for the nightly program Mientras duermes on Telecinco.
 Subsequently, from October 2010 to January 2012, she was a reporter for the space Vuélveme loca on Telecinco.
-In July 2011, she makes her debut on Cuatro as a regular contributor to the program No le digas a mamá que trabajo en la tele.
+In July 2011, she made her debut on Cuatro as a regular contributor to the program No le digas a mamá que trabajo en la tele.

 In the summer of 2014, she made her national television debut as a presenter on Telecinco's Cazamariposas XXL.
 In October 2014, she joined the team of Gran Hermano: El Debate on Telecinco, presented by Jordi González, where she was a commentator.

 Between April and May 2015, she commented on Supervivientes: El Debate, a space presented by Raquel Sánchez Silva.
 In August 2015, she made her debut as a contributor to the program Trencadís on 8tv, presented by Sandra Barneda.
 She returns as a commentator in the programs Gran Hermano 16: El Debate and GH 16: Límite 48 horas.

 In 2019, the presenter returned to Mediaset España as a commentator in the debate of Gran Hermano Dúo.